RetroTournaments/regulations/REGULATIONS.md

 - 1h) All persons MUST NOT use any external aids that give an unfair advantage.
 This includes
     - 1h1) Written notes or other unfair non-electronic aids
     - 1h2) Laptops or other unfair electronic aids
+    - 1h3) Modified controllers or other gaming peripherals
 - 1i) All persons MUST NOT modify, adjust, or otherwise tamper with CRGA technology

 ## Article 2: Tournament Organization